Liga-IA/RepoAI/embedded_sma/README.md

-# Cooperative Multi-Agent System with BDI for ESP32/ESP8266
+# Cooperative Multi-Agent System with BDI for ESP32

 ![Cooperation Demo](https://via.placeholder.com/800x400.png?text=Insert+a+GIF+of+the+Cooperation+here)
 > **GIF Suggestion:** Showcase the sensor agent detecting darkness, the LED agent lighting up, and then the ultrasonic agent detecting an object, prompting the main agent's buzzer to sound.

 This repository contains the implementation of a **Cooperative Multi-Agent System** using the **BDI (Beliefs, Desires, Intentions)** reasoning architecture.
-The agents, running on microcontrollers like the **ESP32** and **ESP8266**, form a distributed intelligence network capable of perceiving their environment and collaborating to achieve goals.
+The agents, running on microcontrollers of the family **ESP32**, form a distributed intelligence network capable of perceiving their environment and collaborating to achieve goals.

 ## Key Features

 -   **Autonomous Reasoning (BDI)**: Each agent uses the BDI cycle to deliberate on its beliefs (what it knows about the world) and execute plans to achieve its goals.
 -   **ESP-NOW Mesh Network**: Agents discover and communicate with each other efficiently and with low latency, without the need for a central router.
 -   **Intelligent Cooperation**: Agents can request help and delegate tasks to others that possess the necessary capabilities (e.g., "turn on your LED," "sound your alarm").
--   **Hardware Heterogeneity**: The system supports different platforms (ESP32, ESP32-S3, ESP8266), each with its own set of sensors and actuators.
 -   **Persistent Goal-Oriented Behavior**: Implementation of goal-driven logic that allows agents to maintain continuous behaviors until a specific condition is met.

 ## System Architecture